TheBrockerRocker/monster-breeder/README.md

   - Lookup combination in a `Map<Pair<Item, Item>, HybridDefinition>`

   #### Additional Features
--one of the two not both
+- One of the below
-  - a pre-render of mob
+  - A pre-render of mob
-  - some stats of the mob
+  - Some stats of the mob
-      -hp, (stamina), purity, stability
+      - hp, (stamina), purity, stability

 **Helper Methods:**